 - stomach pain.

-Shigellosis infection is diagnosed by testing the presence of Shigella bacteria in your poo.
+Shigellosis infection is diagnosed by testing for the presence of Shigella bacteria in your poo.
 You will need to provide a poo sample for the test if your doctor thinks you have shigellosis.

 Anyone with diarrhoea or vomiting should not go to work, school or daycare until they have had no symptoms for 2 days.